-- 7.1 Capita has forecast Bank Base Rate to be 0.50% for much of 2015/16 which suggests that an investment return of 0.60% can be achievable assuming that the Bank rate does not decrease. - 7.2 Capita also predict that Bank Base Rate may begin to rise at the end of 2015 back to about 1.75% by the end of 2017 which suggests locking into long term investments while rates are so historically low should be resisted.
+- 7.1 Capita has forecast Bank Base Rate to be 0.25% for all of 2017/18 which suggests that an investment return of 0.30% can be achievable assuming that the Bank rate does not decrease. - 7.2 Capita also predict that Bank Base Rate may begin to rise by mid 2019 back to about 0.75% by December 2019 which suggests locking into long term investments while rates are so historically low should be resisted.
 If investment opportunities arise at greater rates than the anticipated Base Rate then they should be considered.